edwardasilva/edwardasilva/README.md

 My objectives in Electrical Engineering are as follows:

-- Obtain the FE and LEED Green Associate certifications to enhance professional qualifications in engineering and sustainability.
+- Complete Bachelor's Degree in Electrical Engineering with a focus on controls and information sciences.
-- Pursue advanced education, including a Master's in Robotics and PhD in Controls, specializing in renewable energy systems and smart grid technologies.
+- Obtain the FE Certification to enhance professional qualifications in engineering.
-- Contribute to innovative projects and research that address global challenges in energy efficiency and sustainability.
+- Pursue advanced education, including a Master's in Robotics and PhD.
-- Transition to academia as a professor, mentoring future engineers and advancing the field through teaching and research after a full career in engineering.
+- Transition to academia as a professor, mentoring future engineers and advancing the field through teaching and research.

 Thanks for visiting my profile!
 Feel free to explore my repositories and reach out if you share similar interests or have exciting opportunities to collaborate. 🌟